williamfisher9/assignment2/README.md

 7. RouteTable, Route, and SubnetRouteTableAssociation: specifies a route table for a specified VPC. routes are added to route tables and then the route tables are associated with subnets.

 ### Network template parameters:
-1. EnvironmentName: a name prefixed to created resources.
+1. EnvironmentName: A name prefixed to created resources.
 2. VpcCIDR: IP range for the VPC
 3. PublicSubnet1CIDR: IP range for the first public subnet
 4. PublicSubnet2CIDR: IP range for the second public subnet